-In a press release, the CFPB reports Citi and a subsidiary deceptively marketed products with a 30-day free trial, failed to properly disclose credit monitoring benefits, enrolled cardholders without explicit authorization, and failed to alert cardholders when they were ineligible to receive the benefits of the services.
+In a press release, the CFPB reported that Citi and a subsidiary deceptively marketed products with a 30-day free trial, failed to properly disclose credit monitoring benefits, enrolled cardholders without explicit authorization, and neglected to alert cardholders when they were ineligible to receive the services.

-Citi also has to refund cardholders who were unfairly charged an expedited payment fee because cardholders were charged without being informed of the true purpose of the fee and were not given no-fee options for making payment.
+Citi also had to refund cardholders who were unfairly charged an expedited payment fee.
+The CFPB said Citi charged cardholders without informing them of the true purpose of the fee or giving them no-fee options for making payment.

-Citibank is required to reimburse all affected cardholders (no action is required for cardholders to receive their refund), end all unfair billing and illegal practices, pay a $35 penalty to the CFPB, and a $35 penalty to the Office of the Comptroller of the Currency.
+Citibank was required to reimburse all affected cardholders (no action was required for cardholders to receive their refund), end all unfair billing and illegal practices, and pay $70 million in penalties to the CFPB and the Office of the Comptroller of the Currency (OCC).

 In September 2014, U.S. Bank was ordered to refund $48 million to consumers who suffered because of illegal billing practices related to add-on products for credit cards and other bank products.

-U.S. Bank did not provide the credit monitoring services directly, but referred interested customers to a third-party company, Affinion, according to CNN Money.
-The bank ended its relationship with Affinion two years ago after learning about the issues with billing and services.
+U.S. Bank did not provide the credit monitoring services directly, but referred interested customers to a third-party company, Affinion.
+The bank ended its relationship with Affinion in 2012 after learning about the issues with billing and services.

-The CFPB is requiring U.S. Bank to stop unfair billing practices, refund a full $48 million to more than 420,000 customers who enrolled in credit monitoring.
-U.S. Bank has to pay a $5 million penalty to the CFPB's Civil Penalty Fund and a $4 million penalty to the Office of the Comptroller of the Currency.
+The CFPB required U.S. Bank to stop unfair billing practices and refund a full $48 million to more than 420,000 customers who enrolled in credit monitoring.
+U.S. Bank also had to pay a $5 million penalty to the CFPB's Civil Penalty Fund and a $4 million penalty to the OCC.

 In June 2014, the CFPB ordered GE Capital Retail Bank to pay $225 million to customers who were victims of deceptive marketing of its add-on debt hardship products and discriminatory credit card practices for settlements on delinquent accounts.

-In marketing its add-on debt cancellation products, GE Capital deceived customers about the service pricing, eligibility, and the timeframe for enrolling.
-GE Capital has to refund $56 million to consumers affected by this practice.
+In marketing its add-on debt cancellation products, GE Capital deceived customers about the service pricing, eligibility, and the time frame for enrolling.
+GE Capital had to refund $56 million to consumers affected by this practice.

-The CFPB is requiring GE Capital, who recently changed its name to Synchrony Bank, to pay a $3.5 million fine.
+Additionally, the CFPB required GE Capital, which changed its name to Synchrony Bank in 2014, to pay a $3.5 million fine.

 In April 2014, Bank of America was ordered to refund $727 million to consumers who were victims of deceptive marketing and unfair billing practices for the card's payment protection and credit monitoring services.

 For about two years, Bank of America representatives marketed credit card payment protection services to cardholders with an initial 30-day free period.
 However, the company started charging cardholders right away.
-Cardholders were enrolled in services immediately despite that they'd only agreed to receive additional information.
+Cardholders were enrolled in services immediately, despite only agreeing to receive additional information.
 Finally, Bank of America telemarketers misrepresented the benefits of the payment protection services.

 In addition to misleading customers about payment protection services, Bank of America unfairly charged cardholders for its identity protection services.
 In this case, cardholders were billed for the credit monitoring services before the services actually began.
 Some cardholders were charged interest on the unfairly billed services and others incurred a fee for exceeding their credit limits.

-In addition to the $727 million refund to consumers, Bank of America is required to pay a $20 million and $25 in civil penalties to the CFPB and the Office of the Comptroller of the Currency.
+In addition to the $727 million in refunds to consumers, Bank of America was required to pay civil penalties of $20 million to the CFPB and $25 million to the OCC.

-In December 2013, GE Capital Retail was required to refund $34.1 million to cardholders who signed up for its CareCredit health care credit card after being deceived about the interest-free promotion.
-Patients sign up for the CareCredit credit card in doctors', dentists', or other medical service providers' offices to help fund health care costs not covered by insurance.
-Customers were pitched an interest-free repayment plan, when in fact, they were signing up for a deferred interest plan, one that charges full interest if the balance isn't repaid in full after a certain period of time.
+In December 2013, GE Capital Retail was required to refund $34.1 million to cardholders who signed up for its CareCredit healthcare credit card after being deceived about the interest-free promotion.
+Patients signed up for the CareCredit credit card in various medical service providers' offices to help fund health care costs not covered by insurance.
+Customers were pitched an interest-free repayment plan, when, in fact, they were signing up for a deferred interest plan, one that charges full interest if the balance isn't repaid in full by a certain time.

 Other patients were unaware they were signing up for a credit card.
 They instead believed they were working out an in-house repayment plan with their service provider.
 As such, many patients were not given the proper credit card disclosures.

-Cardholders were led to believe their payment protection services would provide a bigger financial benefit for a longer period of time than was actually provided.
-The payment protection product was supposed to be free for balance repaid by a certain period of time.
-Customers believed this date was the regular payment due date when it was actually the billing cycle end date, a date that preceded the payment due date.
+Cardholders were led to believe their payment protection services would provide a bigger financial benefit for a longer period than was actually provided.
+The payment protection product was supposed to be free for balances repaid by a certain time.
+Customers believed this date was the regular payment due date when it was actually the billing cycle end date, which proceeds the payment due date.

-Amex failed to fully alert customers, particularly those located in Puerto Rico, about the terms and conditions of its Lost Wallet product, which was meant to assist in canceling and replacing lost or stolen cards.
+AmEx also failed to fully alert customers, particularly those located in Puerto Rico, about the terms and conditions of its Lost Wallet product, which was meant to assist in canceling and replacing lost or stolen cards.

-In regards to its, identity theft protection services, Amex began charging customers for the service before the enrollment process was complete.
+In regard to its identity theft protection services, AmEx began charging customers for the service before the enrollment process was complete.
 The company also failed to inform cardholders of all the steps necessary to receive all the benefits.
 Therefore, customers were paying for benefits they did not receive.
 In some cases, the fees caused cardholders to exceed their credit limits and be charged additional interest and fees.

-Since the identity theft protection services included a free credit report offer, Amex was supposed to inform customers of their federal right to a free credit report.
-However, this disclosure wasn't always made.
+Since the identity theft protection services included a free credit report offer, AmEx was supposed to inform customers of their federal right to a free credit report.
+The company did not consistently make this disclosure, however.

-In this action, American Express was also required to pay a $9.6 million fee to the CFPB.
+In this action, American Express was also required to pay a $9.6 million civil penalty to the CFPB.

-Chase also had to pay a $20 million penalty to the CFPB and a $60 million penalty to the Office of the Comptroller of the Currency.
+Chase also had to pay a $20 million civil penalty to the CFPB and a $60 million penalty to the OCC.

-In October 2012, Discover Bank was ordered to refund more than $200 million to 3.5 million consumers who enrolled in the company's Payment Protection, Credit Score Tracker, or Identity Theft Protection services.
+In October 2012, Discover Bank was ordered to refund more than $200 million to 3.5 million consumers who enrolled in the company's payment protection, credit score tracking, or identity theft protection services.

-The CFPB says Discover enrolled customers without their consent, misled customers about the cost of these services, failed to disclose information about eligibility for benefits, and charged customers before fulfilling their promise to first send details about the products.
-In addition to refunding customers, Discover also has to pay a $14 million penalty to the CFPB and U.S. Treasury.
+The CFPB says Discover enrolled customers without their consent, misled them about the cost of these services, failed to disclose information about eligibility for benefits, and charged customers before fulfilling its promise to first send details about the products.
+In addition to refunding customers, Discover also had to pay a $14 million penalty to the CFPB and the Federal Deposit Insurance Corp (FDIC).